Meet The Team

 Heather Marsh-Prelesnik, (she/her/hers)

 Heather has sang professionally in cities such as Chicago, Honolulu, Los Angeles/North Hollywood, and Southwest Michigan.
-There she was a founding member of South West Michigan Taize Collective which toured all of southwest Michigan, and was featured in the national Sacred Music Festival!
+There she was a founding member of the South West Michigan Taize Collective which toured all of southwest Michigan and was featured in the national Sacred Music Festival.

 Heather Marsh-Prelesnik brings a wealth of knowledge and experience to Kentucky and Central Kentucky Creative Therapies.
-Voice lessons begin at 8-adults.
+Voice lessons begin at age 8-adulthood.

 Services Offered by Heather: